 Proposed New Legislation: The Border Security, Asylum and Immigration Bill 2025

-The Border Security, Asylum and Immigration Bill — currently progressing through Parliament at the time of writing — proposes to introduce new powers that would directly affect ILR holders.
-The most significant proposed change is:
+The Border Security, Asylum and Immigration Bill — progressing through Parliament at the time of publication — proposes to introduce new powers that would directly affect ILR holders.
+The most significant proposed change is an extended absence ground for revocation: the Bill proposes to give the Home Office the power to revoke ILR where a person has spent more than five years outside the UK in a ten-year period, even where no single continuous absence has exceeded two years.

-ILR holders who spend significant time outside the UK should monitor the progress of this legislation closely.
-The most effective protection is to apply for British citizenship, which removes the risk of ILR lapse or revocation entirely (other than in the most extreme cases, where citizenship itself can be deprived).
+This proposal has not yet become law.
+If enacted, existing ILR holders would need to review their travel patterns against the new test.
+ILR holders who spend significant periods outside the UK should monitor the progress of this legislation.
+The most effective long-term protection is to apply for British citizenship, which removes the risk of ILR lapse or revocation through absence entirely.

 ILR vs Settled Status: How the Absence Rules Compare